-After deciding to climb Everest, climbers must choose their route.
+Climbers are packing their duffels, continuing their training and practicing their goodbyes.
+They leave for Kathmandu in about a month.
+By now they have researched and selected their route.
+Some on the north, others on the south.
 There are over 18 named routes on Everest and a couple that are still unclimbed.
 The vast majority of climbers use two routes: South Col or the Northeast Ridge Standard aka North Col route.

-Both sides have their pros and cons.
+Both the traditional north and south routes have their pros and cons.
 Up until 2007, the trend was for more climbers to choose the north due to lower costs.
 But with the Chinese restricting permits over the past few years, the south side has retained the lead as the preferred route primarily due to commercial operators wanting to reduce uncertainty and to limit their risks.

 South Col Route